redsidhat/file-upload-api/README.md

 ```

 This api also:
-  - Reuse the contents somehow to save space if multiple files have similar contents.
+  - Reuse the contents to save space if multiple files have similar contents.
   - This convert unsafe filename characters to _